 1. Streaming Water

 Run the streaming water on your infested pothos.
 Don’t overwater your pothos.
-Ensure to drain excess water as the moist soil may grow bacteria and other diseases related to moisture.
+Ensure to drain excess water as the moist soil may grow bacteria and other moisture-related diseases.

 Water your plants during the daytime.